 Since we toured Aimee Rubensteen’s eclectic, love-filled apartment in Brooklyn, NY, she’s picked up and moved to Miami, where she opened her very own art gallery, and, now, she’s back in BK.

-The mission statement of Aimee’s art gallery says that “art is a platform for transparency, dialogue + community.”
+The mission statement of Aimee’s art gallery said that “art is a platform for transparency, dialogue + community.”
 Her home and the objects within certainly lived up to this ideal.

 The “Nice Jewish Guys” calendar was a gift from my roommate.
 It was the best present for our home, especially since I lived with a Feminist lady and two Jewish gay men.
 We were all dating, but I don’t think any of us were really looking for that NJB… too cliche, you know?
 Each month, we could all appreciate the ridiculousness of the “Nice Jewish Guy” stereotype.